rear/rear.github.com/index.md

 ---
 layout: default
-title: Relax and Recover - Linux Disaster Recovery
+title: Relax-and-Recover - Linux Disaster Recovery
 ---

-Relax and Recover (Rear) is a setup-and-forget *Linux disaster recovery* solution.
+Relax-and-Recover (Rear) is a setup-and-forget *Linux disaster recovery* solution.
 It is easy to set up and requires no maintenance so there is no excuse for not using it.

-Learn more about Relax and Recover from the selected usage scenarios below:
+Learn more about Relax-and-Recover from the selected usage scenarios below:

 <table>
 <tr>